shavz/shiveenp.com/content/posts/software-engineering-levels.md

 For many software engineers, SE job titles hold a [special place](https://blog.usejournal.com/the-software-engineering-job-ladder-4bf70b4c24f3).
 No other topic elicits a more passionate response than when an engineer thinks that their ranking in the pecking order is threatened by an unworthy usurper in their company.
 The pattern is the same, whether it be a 1000+ tech drone corporate or small tight-knit startup.

-Although initially used to define various steps in the career ladder <sup><a href="https://www.coderhood.com/software-engineering-job-titles/">1</a></sup> which meant more prestige from the colleagues and more importantly, better compensation from the employer - the ranks have warped into a pissing contest between new developers in the industry.
+Although initially used to define various steps in the career ladder which meant more prestige from the colleagues and more importantly, better compensation from the employer - the ranks have warped into a pissing contest between new developers in the industry.
 The way I like to look at it is that the ranks are purely indicative of the level of impact, and the breadth of responsibility that any engineering individual in the company has.
 Unlike popular opinion, I don't think it's necessarily tied to experience either - I have seen engineers with < 2 years of experience handling complex architectural problems and conversely seen someone with > 10 years of experience in the industry struggling with basic programming concepts.
 There's also the matter of company size, a mid level at a large company might be a senior at a small company and vice versa.
 The career progression paths are different in every company and where you might lie based on that should also be taken into account.

 ![](/se_levels.jpg)